reactjs/react.dev/beta/src/content/reference/react/useLayoutEffect.md

 #### Caveats {/*caveats*/}

 * `useLayoutEffect` is a Hook, so you can only call it **at the top level of your component** or your own Hooks.
 You can't call it inside loops or conditions.
-If you need that, extract a new component and move the state into it.
+If you need that, extract a component and move the Effect there.

 * When Strict Mode is on, React will **run one extra development-only setup+cleanup cycle** before the first real setup.
 This is a stress-test that ensures that your cleanup logic "mirrors" your setup logic and that it stops or undoes whatever the setup is doing.
-If this causes a problem, [you need to implement the cleanup function.](/learn/synchronizing-with-effects#how-to-handle-the-effect-firing-twice-in-development)
+If this causes a problem, [implement the cleanup function.](/learn/synchronizing-with-effects#how-to-handle-the-effect-firing-twice-in-development)

 * If some of your dependencies are objects or functions defined inside the component, there is a risk that they will **cause the Effect to re-run more often than needed.** To fix this, remove unnecessary [object](/reference/react/useEffect#removing-unnecessary-object-dependencies) and [function](/reference/react/useEffect#removing-unnecessary-function-dependencies) dependencies.
 You can also [extract state updates](/reference/react/useEffect#updating-state-based-on-previous-state-from-an-effect) and [non-reactive logic](/reference/react/useEffect#reading-the-latest-props-and-state-from-an-effect) outside of your Effect.

 * Effects **only run on the client.** They don't run during server rendering.

-* The code inside `useLayoutEffect` and all state updates scheduled from it **block the browser from repainting the screen.** When used excessively, this can make your app very slow.
+* The code inside `useLayoutEffect` and all state updates scheduled from it **block the browser from repainting the screen.** When used excessively, this makes your app slow.
 When possible, prefer [`useEffect`.](/reference/react/useEffect)

 ---